 c.
 Irregular Financial Activity

-Large unaccounted-for deposits or tweaking the overdraft limit repeatedly can be seen as financial instability.
+Large unaccounted-for deposits or repeatedly tweaking the overdraft limit can be seen as financial instability.
 Take these complaints head-on with a letter of explanation.

 d.
 Holding Only Cash